2to32minus1/QuadStore/README.md

 This 4-tuple is intended for knowledge graphs and graph browsing applications.

-This particular implementation, on a good machine, may be able to handle 100M quads, but I haven't tetested this.
+This particular implementation, on a good machine, may be able to handle 100M quads, but I haven't tested this.
 The idea of course is to have distributed Quad Stores on many computers enabling fast, parallel, graph query fulfillment and browsing.

 DISCLAIMER: this was only a quick test - it is not not even close to production quality!